 Amherst*] [on Lake Champlain].”
 For the first time, the essential strategic weakness of the French position was pointed out and exploited: Quebec, and the French army outside Quebec, were dependent on

-school act.
+public trustees, in accordance with the provisions of the 1829 school act.
 He was mha for Champlain county from 20 Oct.
-1830 to 27 March 1838, and it was at his house that Papineau, in 1836, held meetings that brought together
+1830 to 27 March 1838, and it was at his

 profoundly Christian spirit of the first two governors, Champlain and

-McGill, and George Moffatt, these businessmen set up the Champlain and St Lawrence Railroad with a capital of £50,000.
-The building of the railway involved such extensive unforeseen costs
+George Moffatt, these businessmen set up the Champlain and St Lawrence Railroad with a capital of £50,000.
+The building of the railway involved such extensive unforeseen costs that the directors of

 Champlain Sea occupied the entire valley of the St Lawrence River and extended into Lake Champlain.
 Upon this sea many boulder-laden icebergs had floated, leaving their mark on the deposits below

-.
-In addition to the important transactions already mentioned, Dunn bought the seigneury of Saint-Armand, on the shores of Lake Champlain, in December 1788.
-By 1792 he requested a grant of land to round
+, Dunn bought the seigneury of Saint-Armand, on the shores of Lake Champlain, in December 1788.
+By 1792 he requested a grant of land to round out his seigneury, which had been truncated when the border

-Railway to form the Montreal and New York Railroad, of which Simpson was also a director.
-Another road in which Simpson was interested, and on whose board he sat as a director, was the Champlain and St
+road in which Simpson was interested, and on whose board he sat as a director, was the Champlain and St Lawrence Railroad.
+This line merged with the Montreal and New York in 1857 to establish the

 triangular trade between Britain, the West Indies, and Quebec.
 The high duty placed on imported rum, however, stimulated smuggling from the American colonies via Lake Champlain, thus putting pressure on a

-major rivers flowing into Passamaquoddy Bay was indeed Samuel de Champlain*’s St Croix.
-Negotiations ended successfully for the British
+rivers flowing into Passamaquoddy Bay was indeed Samuel de Champlain*’s St Croix.
+Negotiations ended successfully for the British in

-), Batiscan, and Champlain.
+boarding-school.
+Thus small schools were founded at Lachine, Pointe-aux-Trembles (Montreal), Batiscan, and Champlain.
 The little Indian girls were always special favourites of hers.
-From the time she came to Ville-Marie, Marguerite Bourgeoys had always attracted and welcomed a few to her school
+From the time she came to

 Champlain.
 He owned a black slave, male, about 25 years of age, valued at 1,200 livres.
 The funeral expenses of Chaussegros de Léry amounted to 1,016 livres, 15 sols